ifd3f/astrid.tech-old/projects/astrid-tech/index.md

 - Markdown
 - YAML

-- Jupyter notebooks for a few blog posts (I wrote a custom Gatsby plugin that auto-transforms the Jupyter notebooks into Markdown files)
+There used to be (relatively buggy) Jupyter notebook support for a few blog posts during v1, but that has been suspended.
+Instead, I used [Pandoc](https://pandoc.org/) to convert those notebooks into Markdown and raw images.